Low Sugar Smoothie Recipe

-I created the Blueberry & Coconut Breakfast Smoothie for a client during my final semester at uni.
+I created the Blueberry & Coconut Breakfast Smoothie for a client during my final semester at uni as part of a low sugar protocol they were following.
 This low sugar smoothie was part of a treatment plan to improve gastrointestinal health through reduced sugar intake.
 Their work demands and lifestyle meant that an easily portable breakfast option was necessary, making a smoothie the most practical way to start the day.
 There are many reasons why low sugar diets can be beneficial.
-Of course weight management, but low sugar diets can also help to improve gastrointestinal health too.
+Of course weight management, but low sugar diets can also help to improve gastrointestinal health too and the low sugar smoothie is a great place to start.

 But what’s so great about this recipe?
 First and foremost this low sugar smoothie has only 10g sugar per serving.
 That’s the equivalent of just over 2 teaspoons of sugar.
 Typically smoothies contain upwards of 20-30g per serve or the equivalent of 8 teaspoons!
 The key is to use fruit to sweeten your smoothies, whilst being mindful of only adding as much fruit as you would actually eat.